Affiliate links on Android Authority may earn us a commission. Learn more.

 Sony headphones are known for their quality, wide selection, and great design.
-The brand has built a name for itself across multiple markets and it’s a major competitor in audio equipment.
+The brand is competitive in almost everything it does, and that includes audio equipment.
 Not all Sony headphones are made the same, so we have put together a list of our favorites to save you the hassle of looking through a sea of options.

 The best Sony headphones:

 Editor’s note: This list of the best Sony headphones was updated to include the Sony WH-1000X4 and will be regularly updated as new devices launch.

 The WH-1000XM4 headphones offer top-of-the-line specs and features, including Alexa voice assistant support, placing them among the best Sony headphones around.
 Dollar for dollar, this model outperforms its closest competitors in sound quality, noise attenuation, and comes close on battery life.
 Consequently, we recommend the WH-1000XM4 for over-ear fans.

 The Sony WH-1000MX4 also includes a nifty feature called Chat-to-Speak, which pauses your media when speaking to someone and resumes playback 30 seconds later, so you don’t miss the person’s response.
 There’s also Bluetooth multipoint, something their predecessor didn’t have.

 The Sony WH-CH710N headphones feature noise-cancelling technology and boast a more neutral-leaning frequency response.
 This is great for anyone with an eclectic taste in music as it’s tuned to reproduce audio closer to how the audio engineers intended for it to be heard.
 Unlike the older Sony WH-CH700N, the headset charges via USB-C and has an excellent microphone system that does an okay job of rejecting background noise.